-Check all GAG2 pets, hatch odds, Big/Huge variant costs, and best builds.
+Check all GAG2 pets, hatch odds, Big/Mega variant costs, and best builds.
 The only GAG2 pet tool with verified spawn prices and honest UNVERIFIED tags.

 Select an egg to see all possible pets and their drop rates.
 GAG2 eggs hatch immediately on placement.

 Big pets double the ability (1/50 chance).
-Huge pets triple the ability (1/1000 chance).
+Mega pets triple the ability (1/1000 chance).
 Both rates verified from the GAG2 Fandom wiki.

 In Grow a Garden 2 other players can raid your garden at night.
 These pets actively defend against theft.
 Below is the defensive pet roster, followed by recommended loadouts for different server types.